 According to President Theodore Roosevelt, Burney Falls should be considered “the 8th wonder of the world”.
 This may be one of the reasons it is very popular.
 We made it to Burney Falls State Park and through the gate, but park rangers turned us around inside because of a full parking lot.
 We had a bit of an ordeal getting re-routed through the park.
 Leigh even had to run down the road about 200 yards after moving some barriers.
 We got back on the road and continued toward Fowler’s.

 Fowler’s Campground also contains a series of waterfalls.
 We felt fortunate to get a reservation here because it is very popular also.
-However, although we had cell signal, we could not get the internet to work at all.
+However, although we had cell signal, we could not get the internet to work at all – even with our booster.
 We tried for about 20 minutes or so and finally gave up and let the camp host know.
 The camp host said that he has never had a problem with connectivity until this year so we kept moving.

 Lunch in Mount Shasta